 Raised in a Catholic/Protestant home and with friends and classmates from a wide range of faiths and cultures, Cristian developed an appreciation for diversity while affirming his Christian commitment.
 He came to Methodism as a young person attending a church-related school in Iquique, and was given increasing responsibility within the Methodist Church of Chile in his university years.
 In 2016, he began the process toward the ordained ministry and served as assistant pastor of a small neighborhood congregation.

 Cristian’s understanding of mission allows him to combine his experience and training in law with his church work, which includes commitment to community welfare and justice issues.
-He expects his service as a Global Mission Fellow will foster the combination of law and Christian service.
+He expects his service as a Global Missionary will foster the combination of law and Christian service.